zechary28/tp/docs/UserGuide.md

 **Format:** `list`

-<div markdown="span" class="alert alert-primary">💡 Tip:
-Use this to show the full list of people after commands like `find`!
+💡 Tip: Use this to show the full list of people after commands like `find`!

 ---